 If you are operating a pressure washer (for example) and are unable to use the customer’s water source, having a generator on hand is perfect for powering pumps your water tank will need.

-Most pressure washers require somewhere around 20 psi of pressure to operate unless you purchase a belt or gear driven unit washer and not a cheaper direct drive.
-These pressure washers cost $2,000-$3,000 at a minimum, but do eliminate the need for a generator to pump water.
+Most pressure washers require somewhere around 20 psi of pressure to operate unless you purchase a belt or gear-driven unit washer and not a cheaper direct drive.
+These pressure washers cost $2,000-$3,000 at a minimum but do eliminate the need for a generator to pump water.
 Just something to keep in mind.

 Smaller conventional generators are cheaper to operate for beginners

-Most larger 6,000 watt + generators can use up to 2.5 gallons of gas per hour compared to smaller units, that can use up to a gallon less.
+Most larger 6,000 watt + generators can use up to 2.5 gallons of gas per hour compared to smaller units, which can use up to a gallon less.
 For beginners, I would probably start with a smaller generator, unless you just have a ton of equipment to power.

 Option 3: Pressure Washer + Generator Combo

-One setup that I have seen is made by EVO systems I thought was pretty cool, because it eliminates the need for multiple engines.
+One setup that I have seen is made by EVO systems I thought was pretty cool because it eliminates the need for multiple engines.
 It is basically everything you need for detailing (pressure washer, generator, plus compressors, pumps) in a single unit.
 Check out the video below for more: